 Epcot doesn’t have the fluctuations that the MK does.
 However, Epcot gets very busy at night.
 Practically any morning is good if you get there early.
 Epcot doesn’t fill up early like so many of the other parks do, because so many people go to Epcot in the evenings to eat and watch the fireworks.

 If you are looking at a great day to ride all the attractions, choose a Wednesday or Thursday, early in the morning.
-At this point, most people have already done their “Epcot Day”, and any remaining time at Epcot will be in the evenings.
+At this point, most people on week long vacations have already done their “Epcot Day”, and any remaining time at Epcot will be in the evenings.

 Picking the right day for Hollywood Studios is less important than any other park.
 I personally would fit Hollywood Studios around the rest of your schedule.
 By far, the most important factor in touring Hollywood Studios is to get there 45 minutes early.
 Every day will be busy in the morning because at this point Hollywood Studios has 4 landmark attractions that everyone wants to ride, so everyone goes to the same places.
 The only way to avoid lines is to be at the front.

 Typically, it’s best to go to AK on Friday’s.
 Crowd levels are also smaller on the weekends too, as everyone focuses on the other parks.
 The Animal Kingdom is a very large park, and so people wear out quickly.
 You’ll find that a great time to ride the headlining attractions at the AK is just after the afternoon parade.
 The park empties out.
 In the final hour or two, you can ride Everest and Kali River Rapids over and over with very little waits!

 Best Disney Crowd Calendars on the Web